Books by Debi Bower available on Amazon - shop now

 Perry

-Silver Lake State Park provides a boat launch facility for boating and fishing on the lake.
-The area also has picnic facilities and a comfort station that is open year-round.
-Silver Lake is a great spot for ice fishing!
+Silver Lake State Park offers a boat launch for boating and fishing on the lake.
+The area also features picnic facilities and a year-round comfort station.
+Silver Lake is an excellent spot for ice fishing!

-Formed by glaciers and rimmed by glacial drumlins, Silver Lake is nestled amid rural farms and historic communities.
+Formed by glaciers and bordered by glacial drumlins, Silver Lake is located among rural farms and historic communities.

-There are boat launches at Koziel’s Boat Livery, Mack’s Boat Livery, Silver Lake State Park Launch, Silver Lake Marine, and Zintel Norris Campground.
-Perry’s Public Beach at Silver Lake is a lovely, sloping, grassy park-like area from which visitors can access the lake, although swimming is not permitted.
+Boat launches are available at Koziel’s Boat Livery, Mack’s Boat Livery, Silver Lake State Park Launch, Silver Lake Marine, and Zintel Norris Campground.
+Perry’s Public Beach at Silver Lake offers a beautiful, grassy, park-like area where visitors can access the lake, although swimming is not allowed.

 Allegany State Park Red House Lake